-- 7.54 The claimant may submit new information to the insurer to be considered by the internal reviewer. - 7.55 The internal reviewer may consider information that was not provided before the decision being reviewed was made, under Section 7.9(6) of the Act, and the insurer must provide any such information to the claimant if it has not already been provided to the claimant. - 7.56 The insurer is to provide the claimant with any information considered that was not provided before the original decision was made, and the claimant is to be given the opportunity to respond.
+- 7.53 The claimant may submit new information to the insurer to be considered by the internal reviewer. - 7.54 The internal reviewer may consider information that was not provided before the decision being reviewed was made, under Section 7.9(6) of the Act.
+The insurer must provide any such information to the claimant if it has not already been provided to the claimant, and the claimant is to be given the opportunity to respond.